Top-rated local movers that handle Richmond to Cheyenne moves

 - Cheyenne’s population is about 71% less than Richmond.

-- Cheyenne's public transportation has a score of 2 out of 10 versus Richmond's higher score of 7.
+- Cheyenne’s public transportation score of 2 out of 10 is lower than Richmond’s score of 7.

 - Cheyenne is less walkable than Richmond with a score of 36 out of 100 vs Richmond’s 51 out of 100.

-- Both Cheyenne and Richmond have the same bike-friendliness score of 51 out of 100, meaning Cheyenne is about as safe for cyclists as Richmond.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Cheyenne and Richmond have similar bike-friendliness scores (51 vs 49), meaning Cheyenne is about as safe for cyclists as Richmond.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Cheyenne’s crime rate is lower than Richmond with a score of 19.85 compared to Richmond’s 48.45.
 This means that Cheyenne neighborhoods are safer than 19.85% of all U.S. neighborhoods, and Richmond neighborhoods are safer than 48.45%.